vmroycroft/wowql/README.md

 ## Implementation Status

-The GraphQL implementaiton status of each WoW API endpoint is listed below.
+The GraphQL implementation status of each WoW API endpoint is listed below.

 ### Game Data APIs